pixelhandler/alert-box-web-components/README.md

 The alert box on the lower right is an example of an alert box with a countdown.
 Hours and seconds tick down, then closes and a new alert follows.

+### Build

+Brocfile.js (broccoli) is the build recipe, `npm run build` will create dist/index.html and dist/example/ only the index.html file is released with bower and npm packages.
+To watch and build use `npm run start` then open links under the heading below.
+Use ctrl-C to stop.

 ### Using with Ember.js